onionshare/onionshare/README.md

 ## Documentation

-To learn about working of OnionShare, security properties and ssues, you can check out the [wiki](https://github.com/micahflee/onionshare/wiki).
+To learn about working of OnionShare, security properties and it's uses, you can check out the [wiki](https://github.com/micahflee/onionshare/wiki).

 ## Installing OnionShare